Jamie Foxx rep: Claims about COVID vaccine causing stroke are 'completely inaccurate'

 Days later, TMZ obtained photos of Jamie's daughters Corinne and Anelise Bishop, 14, visiting him at an unnaamed physical rehabilitation facility in Chicago and quoted an unnamed source claiming he was "recovering well."
 (A rep for the actor did not return Yahoo Entertainment's request for comment.)

-Universal Pictures has also pushed back the release date of Foxx's film Strays from June 9 to Aug.
+In addition, Universal Pictures has pushed back the release date of Foxx's film Strays from June 9 to Aug.
 18.

 Meanwhile, on May 31, Foxx was thanked by his hometown of Terrell, Texas, after for donating new basketball courts to a local park, with a ribbon-cutting set for later this month.